VishwaGuru17/20-day-Javascript/README.md

 Day 16 - Calculate 70! with high precision (all digits)

 Day 17 - Given a string, reverse each word in the sentence

+Day 18 - Given two strings, return true if they are anagrams of one another